crs2007/ActiveReport/README.md

 # Active Report
 SQL Server Active Report 3.0

-Console application tool wirthen in c#.
+Console application tool writhen in c#.
 This tool help to get SQL Server metadata info into single XML file per server.

-## Problams and Solutions
+## Problems and Solutions

 ### SQL Files:
 * Etch user can add T-SQL script as match as he like to the SQL Script Path.